Chicago Blackhawks: 2020–2023: The Toews and Kane era ends

 On June 27, 2022, the Blackhawks named Luke Richardson as their 40th head coach in franchise history.
 General manager Davidson announced the Blackhawks would commit to rebuilding their roster and acquiring draft capital.
 The team traded Alex DeBrincat to the Ottawa Senators and Kirby Dach to the Montreal Canadiens in exchange for the 7th and 13th picks in the 2022 NHL entry draft.
-Chicago also acquired the 25th overall pick in the draft from the Toronto Maple Leafs by taking on goaltender Petr Mrazek's contract.
+Chicago also acquired the 25th overall pick in the draft from the Toronto Maple Leafs by taking on goaltender Petr Mrázek's contract.
 The Blackhawks made modest acquisitions in free agency, signing veteran forwards Andreas Athanasiou, Colin Blackwell and Max Domi.
 The team fell to the bottom of the Central Division and again emerged as sellers at the 2022–23 trade deadline.
-Patrick Kane was traded to the Arizona Coyotes in exchange for Vili Saarijarvi and Kane was then later sent to the New York Rangers as part of a three-team trade.
+Patrick Kane was traded to the Arizona Coyotes in exchange for Vili Saarijärvi and Kane was then later sent to the New York Rangers as part of a three-team trade.
 The Blackhawks received Andy Welinski, a conditional second-round pick in 2023 and a fourth-round pick in 2025 from the Rangers to complete the trade.
 The Blackhawks also dealt Jake McCabe, Sam Lafferty and Max Domi, while also taking on Nikita Zaitsev's contract from the Ottawa Senators in exchange for additional draft capital.
 Captain Jonathan Toews missed 29 games while recovering from Long COVID.
 Before their final regular season game, the team also announced that they would not re-sign Toews.
 The Blackhawks finished last in their division with the third-worst record in the NHL.